On the geometry of graphs associated to infinite-type surfaces: Introduction

 The plan of the paper is as follows.
 Section \ref{sec:metricdefs} provides the necessary background on $\delta$-hyperbolic spaces and quasi-isometries.
 In Section \ref{sec:ends} we recall some facts about the space of ends of a surface.
 In Section \ref{sec:defcurves} we briefly introduce mapping class groups and some of the combinatorial complexes one can associate to a surface.
 In Section \ref{sec:arcproofs} we prove Theorem \ref{thm:mainhyp} and discuss some of its consequences.
 Finally, Section \ref{sec:curveproofs} contains the proofs of Theorems \ref{thm:nonsep} and \ref{thm:curvediam2}, together with some open questions.

 {\bf Acknowledgements.} This project stemmed out of discussions with Juliette Bavard, and the authors are indebted to her for sharing her ideas and enthusiasm.
 We want to thank LAISLA and CONACYT's Red tem\'atica Matem\'aticas y Desarrollo for its support.

-This work started with a visit of the first named author to the UNAM (Morelia).
-He would like to thank the Centro de Ciencias Matem\'aticas for its warm hospitality.
-He also thanks Brian Bowditch, Saul Schleimer for conversations.
-Finally, the authors are grateful to Federica Fanoni and Nick Vlamis for discussions and for pointing out several errors in an earlier version of this draft.
+This work started with a visit of the first named author to the UNAM (Morelia), and he would like to thank the Centro de Ciencias Matem\'aticas for its warm hospitality.
+He also thanks Brian Bowditch, Hugo Parlier, and Saul Schleimer for conversations.

+The authors are grateful to Federica Fanoni and Nick Vlamis for discussions and for pointing out several errors in an earlier version of this draft.
+In the previous version of this paper, Theorem \ref{thm:curvediam2} was not correct, as it omitted the hypothesis of all ends being non-planar; we thank Justin Lanier and Marissa Loving for indicating this to us.
+Finally, thanks to the referee for comments and suggestions that helped improve the exposition.